NEONScience/CypressAppTesting/README.md

-# CypressAppTesting
+# NEON CypressAppTesting
 To get started with Cypress please watch this video: https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell.
 This site also includes all the documentation you will need for custom commands.
+This repo is mostly devoted to testing Fulcrum apps and all the custom cypress commands are made for it.

 ## Getting Started:
   1) Download and install [node.js](https://nodejs.org/en/download/) onto your computer.